rafafields/obsidian-minimal-agent/README.md

 1. Writes a session summary to `_agent/memory/episodes/YYYY-MM-DD-HH-MM.md`
 2. Sends the transcript to a second LLM call that extracts 0–5 memory candidates
-3. Writes candidates to `_agent/memory/items/_pending/`
+3. Writes candidates to `_agent/memory/items/` with `state: pending`

 To review candidates:
-- **Move** a file from `_pending/` to `_agent/memory/items/` → confirmed, used in future sessions
+- **Edit** a file and change `state: pending` to `state: active` → confirmed, used in future sessions
 - **Delete** a file → discarded, logged in `_system/traces/`

-The vault hooks watch these actions in real time — no manual steps beyond moving or deleting the file.
+The vault hooks watch these actions in real time — no manual steps beyond editing or deleting the file.

 ## LLM services